brendenhoffman/PiPower/README.md

 `# bash <(curl -s https://github.com/brendenhoffman/PiPower/master/install-pipower )`

-If you would like to make configuration changes, it can be done easily by making them in the PiPower git directory and running `# install-pipower c`
+If you would like to make configuration changes, it can be done easily by making them in the PiPower git directory and running `# ./install-pipower c`

 # Usage
 These scripts are designed to be flexible.
 They can be used with any number of other programs.
 They are stored in /bin